Macrometacorp/docs/docs/cep/tutorials/filtering-data.md

 Assume that in the previous example, you do not need the device ID for further processing, and you need to remove some unnecessary white spaces from the `roomNo` before sending the input data for further processing.
 To do this, follow the procedure below:

-1. Open the `TemperatureApp` stream application that you previously created in the [Filtering data based on conditions](##filtering-data-based-on-conditions) section and start adding a new query.
+1. Open the `TemperatureApp` stream worker that you previously created in the [Filtering data based on conditions](##filtering-data-based-on-conditions) section and start adding a new query.
 You can name it as `CleaningData` as shown below.

     ```sql
     @info(name = 'CleaningData')